Myanmar junta blocks Facebook, clamping down on opposition to coup

 Doctors were also spearheading a campaign of civil disobedience.

-But in a country with a bloody history of crackdowns on demonstrations, there was no mass outpouring of opposition to the coup on the streets.
+But in a country with a bloody history of crackdowns on demonstrations, there was no mass outpouring of opposition on the streets.

 The army seized power on Monday alleging irregularities in the election, derailing Myanmar’s long and troubled transition to democracy.
-The move was condemned by the United Nations and Western governments, which called on the junta to respect Suu Kyi’s National League for Democracy’s landslide victory.
+The move was condemned by Western governments, who have urged the junta to respect Suu Kyi’s National League for Democracy’s landslide victory.

+The U.N.
+Security Council called on Thursday for the release of Suu Kyi and other detainees, and voiced concern over the state of emergency.
+But it stopped short of condemning the coup.

+Council members include China and Russia, who have traditionally shielded Myanmar from significant council action.
+China also has a big economic interest in Myanmar.

-Opposition to the junta has emerged very strongly on Facebook, the country’s main social media platform which underpins communications for business and government.
+Opposition to the junta has emerged strongly on Facebook, Myanmar’s main social media platform, including for business and government.

-The Ministry of Communications and Information said Facebook - used by half of Myanmar’s more than 53 million people - would be blocked until this Sunday, Feb.
+The Ministry of Communications and Information said Facebook would be blocked until this Sunday, Feb.
 7, because users were “spreading fake news and misinformation and causing misunderstanding”.
 Facebook’s WhatsApp messaging was also blocked.

-Demand for VPN services to evade the blockade surged 4,300%, said Simon Migliano, Head of Research at Top10VPN.com.

 “People’s protest against military coup,” read one banner.